TinosNitso/AutoCove-Plugin/README.md

 # AutoCove-Plugin

 I've just realized there's a new EC-v4.2.6 with new OpCodes, released several days ago!
 The decoder still gets them, but they don't have proper colors.
 I'll pick colors for them in the next plugin version.
-There's an incorrect comment in v1.0.3, which I'll remove, "A PUSHDATA OpCode is -ve."
+There's an incorrect comment in v1.0.3, which I'll remove next time, "A PUSHDATA OpCode is -ve."
 I was thinking of 0xfd used to push a large sigscript.
 0x4c, 0x4d & 0x4e are all +ve, but still can't be used to steal money using malleability.
 One future possibility is that the decoder might be able to predict the stack depth (as a #comment), but being able to save .rtf is probably something I'll look at.
 The Locktime color might be a bit too green.

 ![alt text](https://github.com/TinosNitso/AutoCove-Plugin/blob/main/v1.0.3.png)

 ![alt text](https://github.com/TinosNitso/AutoCove-Plugin/blob/main/v1.0.3-macOS.png)

 Fully automatic covenants forward payments without any further authorization.
 Parental introspection is achieved using private key=1, so that our public key is the compressed base point of secp256k1.
 The name is because I worked full-time for years at a factory named after Cathedral **Cove**, here in NZ.
 'Cove' is also short for 'Covenant'!
-The covenant addresses & scripts are:
+The covenant address & script is:

 **v1.0.3** [preturnge52kd6s9cq2tvmheh5j5jv42cv4ahf0v42](https://www.blockchain.com/bch/address/preturnge52kd6s9cq2tvmheh5j5jv42cv4ahf0v42):
 >6fad7b828c7f757ca87bbb7d547f7701207f01207f7701247f757daa8801207f7578aa8878820134947f77587f7581788277940253029458807c01297f77517f7c018ba269517f780141a2697c7f77517f7c7f75a97c041976a9147e7c7e0288ac7eaa7c820128947f7701207f7587080600000000ba708775